SHORT REVIEWS N - Z

 PSYCLOPS (2002) - I really wanted to like this one as I had recently seen director Brett Piper's ARACHNIA (2003), using most of this film's stars, and found it entertaining in a goofy sort of way.
 Unfortunately, this film drags on much too long for its own good.
 Video camera fanatic Shep (Dan Merriman) finds a 135 year-old videotape (!) which shows a mad doctor's attempt to bridge dimensions using a machine that he designed.
 It ended very badly.
 Shep, with the help of his friends Dave (Rob Monkiewicz), Heather (Diane DeGregorio) and Kim (Irene Joseph), search out the doctor's lab and find the machine.
 Shep fixes the machine and bridges the dimensions, bringing fist-sized bugs to our dimension which invade our bodies, hatch little ones which bore into our brains (good effect) and cause us to become homicidal maniacs.
 Poor Shep also ends up having his video camera embedded into his skull thanks to an electrical overload administered to the machine.
 The rest of the film details Shep's friends trying to avoid Shep and the bugs, who burrow into a cemetery and reanimate some corpses.
 This may sound exciting but it takes forever to get to the build-up and when it does it fall apart very quickly.
 I like that Piper animates the bugs by using stop-motion photography and not by CGI.
 It gives the film an old-time feel severely lacking from most films today.
 It's just that the acting and plot leave a lot to be desired.
 A valiant try but a failure.
 Also starring Liz Hurley (no, not that one), Phip Barbour, Jim Baker and Gordon Gauntlett.
 Other Brett Piper films include the infamous RAIDERS OF THE LIVING DEAD (1985), A NYMPHOID BARBARIAN IN DINOSAUR HELL (1990), THEY BITE (1996), SCREAMING DEAD (2003), BITE ME!
 (2004), MUCKMAN (2009), THE DARK SLEEP (2012), TRICLOPS (2014), and QUEEN CRAB (2015).
 An MTI Video Release.
 Rated R.

 RAWHEAD REX (1986) - Forget that this film is based on a story by Clive Barker.
 Forget that Clive Barker disowned this film upon its' release.
 If you can forget these two things you will probably enjoy this unconventional monster-on-the-loose flick with a real nasty streak.
 An Irish farmer, while trying to remove a stone pillar from his field, accidentally releases the title creature from a long imprisonment.
 A vacationing photographer (the late David Dukes) and his family try to convince the local authorities that the creature does exist, but to no avail.
 Meanwhile, while photographing the inside of an old church, Mr. Dukes learns the truth about the legend of RawHead Rex.
 The police finally believe his story after one of his children is brutally murdered by the creature.
 What makes this film different from others of its like is the eerie atmospheric photography and general mean-spiritedness.
 This film is steeped in local Irish color and contains some truly offbeat characters.
 There's a local priest who wants to help RawHead Rex and is not above murdering people and spewing filthy language.
 RawHead urinates on the priest while he begs for more!
 This and many other scenes (including a beheading, a gutting and other gory scenes) deter you from the fact that the story line is very thin.
 Forget the story (and the rather weak ending featuring some bad optical work) and just feast your eyes on the screen.
 You'll have a bloody good time (and RawHead Rex is a sight to behold).
 Director George Pavlou also filmed Barker's story "UNDERWORLD", released here as TRANSMUTATIONS (1986).
 It's a rather boring exercise mixing detectives with monsters.
 He also directed the crapfest LITTLE DEVILS: THE BIRTH (1993).
 RAWHEAD REX also stars Kelly Piper, Ronan Wilmot, Niall Toibin and Heinrich von Schellendorf as RawHead.
 Stay away from the version shown on the Sci Fi Channel.
 It's missing most of the violence and the pissing scene.
 David Dukes' last film was the disappointing TV miniseries ROSE RED (2002).
 A Vestron Video VHS Release.
-Released on DVD by Artisan Home Entertainment.
+Released on DVD by Artisan Home Entertainment, which is long OOP.
+Now available on DVD and Blu-Ray from Kino Lorber in an unbelievable beautiful 4K Restoration print from the original camera negative.
+This is really the only way to watch the film.
 Not Rated.

 THE REMNANT (2000) - A long-dead killer, Jesse Lownds (Rick Jordan, who also directed), returns from the dead to exact revenge on those who took his life 30 years earlier.
 He starts on his Satan-worshipping partner, who has come to Gardner, Georgia to dig up Jesse's buried loot.
 After burying a shovel into his ex-partner's chest, Jesse goes after the lawyer who got him put in jail.
 Police detective Kevin Dougherty (Jeff Goldman) is assigned to investigate the two murders and soon begins to realise that he's dealing with no ordinary murderer.
 After a police officer and the police chief (a boozed-out Joe Estevez) are brutally killed by Jesse, Kevin and girlfriend Alison (Theresa Castracane) discover that Jesse can only be destroyed by burying the remnant, a piece of Jesse's body that is still alive, in Jesse's grave.
 Can they do it before Alison is killed?
 You'll lose interest long before you get to that point.
 This flick is about as exciting as an apple-picking contest.
 It's indifferently acted by a bunch of amateur and semi-pro actors.
 I'm still trying to figure out which is worse: Rick Jordan the actor or Rick Jordan the director?
 It's also poorly written (by Rick's brother Matt Jordan) and deadly dull.
 The only good thing this film has to offer is a running joke about how bad Jesse smells.
 Toss in some bad digital effects and some poor make-up effects and what you have is a film that has a distinct odor to it.
 It reeks worse than Jesse.
 A Spartan Home Entertainment Release.
 Rated R.